-Individuals with Medicare
+Individuals With Medicare

-Medicare is the federal health insurance program for people who are 65 or older, certain younger people with disabilities, and people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD).
+Medicare is a federal health insurance program for people who are 65 or older, certain younger people with disabilities, and people with permanent kidney failure.

-Covered California and Medicare Supplemental Plans
+Covered California and Medicare

 Covered California, Medi-Cal, and Disabilities